General Information

 Library Resources and Services

 The University of Massachusetts Global Library provides students with access to the information resources and research support services they need to become critical, efficient, and ethical users of information as they advance in their professions, earn credentials, and complete their degrees.
-The University of Massachusetts Global Library homepage is the starting point for accessing more than 80 subscription-based and open-access online databases, and thousands of e-books and full-text journals for all disciplines taught at UMG.
-Library resources are available 24/7.
-Faculty may request library instruction sessions for their courses throughout the academic year to help ensure that students are connected to the information resources they need to succeed in their courses.
-The library’s website provides access to help in the form of online guides, FAQs, question forms, live workshops, and one-on-one assistance as well as resources for doctoral students, library policies, and updates on library news and events.
-For access to library resources, sign in at My UMass Global and select "Library" from the Quick Links menu or go to https://umassglobal.libguides.com/library.
+The University of Massachusetts Global Library homepage is the starting point for accessing over 300 subscription and open-access databases, along with thousands of e-books and full-text journals for all disciplines taught at University of Massachusetts Global.
+Library resources are available 24/7 and students may schedule individual research appointments using our calendar, or get support by using our Ask A Librarian service.
+Faculty may request library instruction sessions and academic resources to enhance student information literacy skills and support student success.
+The library’s website provides additional help in the form of research guides, FAQs, and live workshops, as well as resources for doctoral students, and faculty.
+To access library resources, sign in at My UMass Global and select "Library" from the Quick Links menu or go to umassglobal.edu/library.

 The Office of Accessible Education